 Measured actuator thrust is presented in this section.
-Figure 9 shows how the actuator thrust changes as the applied frequency changes.
-The applied voltage is held constant at 6 kV peak to peak and 9 kV peak to peak, respectively.
+Figures 4.7 and 4.8 show how the actuator thrust changes as the applied frequency changes.
+The applied voltage in each chart is held constant at 6 kV peak to peak and 9 kV peak to peak, respectively.
 Each data point represents the average thrust value over five separate trials.
 The error bars shown are the 99% confidence interval for the measurement average.

-Figure 9 shows actuator thrust levels when the applied voltage is held constant at 6 kV peak to peak and 9 kV peak to peak.
-In the 6 kV peak to peak data set the error bars appear to be quite large relative to the value of the This is because the resolution of the measurement. overall experimental setup is about 0.008 mN/m.
+Figure 4.7 shows the actuator thrust levels when the applied voltage is held constant at 6 kV peak to peak.
+The error bars appear to be quite large because the resolution of the overall experimental setup was about 0.008 mN/m.
 This is an order of magnitude smaller than the lowest thrust measurement.
 There are no significant features on this chart because the discharge was operating in the diffuse mode over the entire range of measurement.
 Therefore, the effects of the transition to filamentary mode discharge are not seen here.
-The discontinuity that was seen in Figure 8 is not present here.
-However, the discontinuity may be masked by the greater effects of measurement error in this set of data.
+The discontinuity that was seen in Figure 4.5 is not present here.
+However, the discontinuity may be masked by the greater effects of random error in this set of data.